Oder Dam: Dam

 The actual barrage is an embankment dam made of rubble (crushed stone) with a central concrete core and a grout curtain of clay.
 The concrete wall has joints that follow the shape of the whole dam, without leaking.
 The design is very similar in many respects to the Söse Dam built shortly beforehand.

 Pumped storage hydro-electric power station

 The reservoir of the dam originally acted as the upper reservoir of the pumped-storage power station.
 Immediately below the dam is the lower reservoir with a 7.5 m high earth dam that acted as a stilling basin.
 The power station is also located at the foot of the dam.
 It has 2 turbines with a combined output of 5.04 MW (possibly as much as 6.2 MW).

 The pumped-storage facility has not been used since the 1990s as it was no longer economical.
 The power station now operates simply as a storage power station with a Francis turbine.

+Upgrades

+The dam was rehabilitated from 2010 to 2018.